Skip to content Skip to footer

 Protecting the ocean is a global responsibility, not only to preserve the planet’s largest carbon sink and diverse marine ecosystems, but also to support the livelihoods and economies that depend on it.
 For coastal nations, the ocean represents significant economic opportunities and a natural heritage.
 A sustainable and regenerative blue economy is essential to protect the ocean while fostering economic growth.

-The OECD predicts the economic value of the ocean will surpass $3 trillion by 2030, making it the world’s fifth-largest economy.
+The OECD predicts the economic value of the ocean will surpass USD 3 trillion by 2030, making it the world’s fifth-largest economy.
 The ocean is crucial for global trade, food security, and the development of sustainable energy solutions such as offshore wind power and decarbonized maritime transport.
 Additionally, marine genetic resources present vast potential for sectors like medicine and agriculture.
 However, to realize this potential, international cooperation is needed to prevent resource depletion, slow ocean acidification, protect marine ecosystems, reduce overfishing, and curb ocean pollution.
 Ensuring fair access to the benefits of the blue economy and safeguarding marine resources is critical to creating a sustainable future.

 Faced with the urgent need to protect the Ocean and fundamentally transform the economic models that depend on it, Monaco is increasingly a focal point for dialogue between international leaders in science, finance and public policy.
 Following the success of the 2025 Blue Economy and Finance Forum (BEFF), Monaco will host the next edition of this major event on 28–29 May 2026 at the Grimaldi Forum Monaco.
 The format has been revised to build on the momentum achieved during the 2025 forum.